 The larger varieties such as ‘Sum and Substance’ may need up to 3 gallons of water on hot summer days with medium to small varieties needing 1-2 gallons.
 On more overcast days or if there has been some rainfall you will need to water hostas once every 2-3 days.

-Hostas are characterised by a need for moisture so its important to water them thoroughly as this will encourage the roots to grow deep into the soil to tap in to moisture reserves that is otherwise in short supply underneath pine trees.
+Hostas are characterized by a need for moisture so it is important to water them thoroughly as this will encourage the roots to grow deep into the soil to tap into moisture reserves that are otherwise in short supply underneath pine trees.

 Always water hostas in the morning to charge them with moisture for the day ahead.
-Watering at night will encourage slugs and snails which are a frequent pest when caring for hostas.
+Watering at night will encourage slugs and snails which are frequent pests when caring for hostas.

 Monitor Soil Moisture Levels